 There's also $foo Magazin, a German magazine dedicated to Perl, at ( http://www.foo-magazin.de ).
 The Perl-Zeitung is another German-speaking magazine for Perl beginners (see http://perl-zeitung.at.tf ).

-Several unix/linux related magazines frequently includes articles on Perl.
+Several Unix/Linux related magazines frequently include articles on Perl.

 Which Perl blogs should I read?